acend/helm-basics-training/content/en/docs/06/01_deploy.md

 ## Task {{% param sectionnumber %}}.2: Connect to the database

-In order for the python application to be able to connect to the newly deployed database, we need to add some environment variables to our deployment.
+In order for the python application to be able to connect to a database, we need to add some environment variables to our deployment.
 The goal of this task is to allow a user to set them via values.
 Change your Application Deployment Template in `templates/app-deployment.yaml` and include the new environment variables:

 * `MYSQL_DATABASE_NAME` with the value `acenddb`